V4Fire/Core/src/core/then/README.md

 # core/then

-This module provides a class for wrapping promise-like objects and adds to them some extra functionality, such as possibility of cancellation, etc.
+This module provides a class that wraps promise-like objects and adds to them some extra functionality, such as possibility of cancellation, etc.

 ```js
 import Then from 'core/then';